jiavila/hpc-client-1/readme.md

 5. If your queue type is not in the above table, or is sufficiently different, review the guide for [adding a queue type](doc/4-development-guide.md).

-6. Collaborate with Flywheel staff to [install an Engine binaries](doc/Flywheel%20HPC%20Client%20-%20engine%20configuration.pdf).
+6. Collaborate with Flywheel staff to [install the Flywheel engine in your HPC repo](doc/installing_flywheel_engine.md).
    They will also configure the hold engine on your Flywheel site to ensure that other engines do not pick up gear jobs that are tagged with "hpc".